Energy Insights

 📋 Who Can Get a CCA?

-Climate Change Agreements are available to energy-intensive industries that commit to reducing energy consumption and carbon emissions against agreed targets.
-They're typically available to sectors like manufacturing, food processing, chemicals, ceramics, glass and paper production.
-If your business operates in an eligible sector and doesn't currently hold a CCA, the savings can be substantial – particularly with rates now increasing.
+Climate Change Agreements are available to energy-intensive industries that commit to reducing energy consumption and carbon emissions.
+They're typically available to manufacturing, food processing, chemicals, ceramics, glass and paper production.
+If your business operates in an eligible sector and doesn't currently hold a CCA, the savings can be substantial.
 Contact the Environment Agency for eligibility details.
+Already have a CCA?
+Here's how to claim your discount for 2026/27 →

 🏭 Carbon Price Support: No Change

-The Carbon Price Support (CPS) rates – the separate component of CCL paid by electricity generators and combined heat and power operators – remain frozen at their current levels until at least March 2028.
-These rates have been unchanged since April 2016.
+The Carbon Price Support (CPS) rates remain frozen at current levels until at least March 2028.
+Unchanged since April 2016.

 🔥 Gas CPS Rate